By Susan Merkel, MSW, LSWfirstname.lastname@example.org

 IAC Center Counselor

 While many people start their adoption process unsure of where, and how to proceed; Lisa and Harry had a unique perspective which led them specifically to Guatemala.
-After learning medical issues would prevent a safe pregnancy, the couple took a break from their jobs and travelled to South America for a three-month language and culture immersion program to take time to heal and process their choices.
+After learning medical issues would prevent a safe pregnancy, the couple took a break from their jobs and traveled to South America for a three-month language and culture immersion program to take time to heal and process their choices.

 “We did not go to Guatemala with any expectation other than to take time off and learn a language,” says Lisa.
 “We discovered that we loved everything we experienced there: the food; the culture; the loving, warm and welcoming people who were so open to sharing.
 We knew by the time we returned to the United States that we wanted to adopt a child from this country which we held in such high regard”.